YBenPan/Systems-Final-Project/README.md

-# Competitive C Club

-# Members
+# Creators
 - Ben Pan
 - Frank Wong

-Period: **3**

 # A statement of the problem you are solving and/or a high level description of the project.

-We aim to implement a basic database management system (similar to Sqlite, Name: TBD) and a corresponding language (similar to SQL, Name: TBD).
+We aim to implement a basic database management system (similar to Sqlite) and a corresponding language (similar to SQL) in C.

 # A description as to how the project will be used (describe the user interface).

 The database will be stored locally.
-Multiple users will be able to access the database ("SELECT"), but only one will be able to make modifications (database will lock for a very short period of time) using our language.
+Multiple users will be able to access the database, but only one will be able to make modifications (database will lock for a very short period of time) using our language.

 # A description of your technical design.
 This should include: